Sandip Ghosh: Controversies

 Following the 2024 Kolkata rape and murder incident, the rape and murder of a postgraduate trainee doctor inside the hospital premises impacted a significant agitation against Ghosh.
 He was transferred to Calcutta National Medical College as principal but could not join due to large-scale mass protests.
 Ghosh resigned from the post on 12 August.
 On 13 August, the Calcutta High Court intervened and directed Ghosh to take immediate leave.
 Starting on 25 August, the Central Bureau of Investigation and the Enforcement Directorate conducted raids and searches at multiple locations related to Ghosh and his family.
 On 28 August, the Indian Medical Association suspended his membership.
 Ghosh was given two polygraph tests over an alleged cover-up of the rape and allegations of financial fraud and irregularities at the college and hospital.
 On 2 September, the Central Bureau of Investigation arrested him along with three others over financial irregularities and fraud during his tenure as the principal.
 Subsequently, the West Bengal Health Department suspended Ghosh on 3 September.
 On September 15, 2024, he was charged again by the CBI along with the station house officer(SHO) of the Tala Police Station Abhijit Mondal for destruction of evidence in the 2024 Kolkata rape and murder incident.
 Mondal was accused of delaying in filing the FIR.
 His registration to practice was temporarily cancelled on 19 September 2024 by West Bengal Medical Council due to his failure to respond to an order to show cause issued by the Council about his alleged misconduct and bringing the profession to disrepute.
 On 13 December 2024, he was granted bail by the Sealdah Court in Kolkata along with Mondal for destruction of evidence in the 2024 Kolkata rape and murder incident as the CBI failed to file a chargesheet against Ghosh and Mondal within 90 days.
-Mondal was granted bail however Ghosh will be in jail because of financial irregularities during his tenure as the principal.
+Mondal was granted bail, however, Ghosh ended up serving time because of financial irregularities during his tenure as the principal.
 He moved the Calcutta High Court for postponing the framing of the charges against him in the financial irregularities case.
 The Calcutta High Court judge gave him one week of time to go through the documents for filing a discharge petition.
 The 4 accused in the financial irregularities case have filed exemption petitions before the special court.
 A special CBI court framed charges against Ghosh and 5 others in the financial irregularities case.
-The next hearing in the financial irregularities case is scheduled for 22 July 2025.